25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ### Private Clouds

-- Private Clouds environments are privately owned and hosted by an enterprise.
+- Private Clouds environments are privately owned and hosted by an enterprise
 - Resources are generally made accessible to a private organization and their customers and partners
   - Managed private clouds are deployed and fully managed by a third-party, reducing the IT staffing needs for the enterprise
   - Dedicated private clouds are hosted on a public or private cloud to server a particular department within an enterprise